no10ds/DEPRECATED-rapid-api/docs/guides/usage/usage.md

 }
 ```

-### Accepted scopes
+### Accepted permissions

-In order to use this endpoint you need the `USER_ADMIN` scope
+In order to use this endpoint you need the `USER_ADMIN` permission

 ## Create protected domain

 Protected domains can be created to restrict access permissions to specific domains

 Use this endpoint to create a new protected domain.
-After this you can create clients with the scope for this domain and create `PROTECTED` datasets within this domain.
+After this you can create clients with the permission for this
+domain and create `PROTECTED` datasets within this domain.

 ### General structure